aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/shadoweffect/_index.md

 ### getBlur() {#getBlur--}

+<b>@deprecated.</b> Please use the 'blur' property instead.
 Gets and sets the blur of the shadow.
 Range from 0 to 100 points.

 ```javascript
 getBlur() : number;